-The Stormwater Stakeholder Group will review comments received by the Town Environmental Regulation Compliance Specialist during their annual meeting.
+The Stormwater Stakeholder Group will review comments received by the Town Environmental Regulation Compliance Specialist during one of the quarterly meetings, held within the two-week review period (following the comment period).
 The comments will be recorded in a spreadsheet that detail the date of the submission, the format of the submission, and the comment itself.
 All comments will be stored for at least 5 years after their submission.